David James O'Donoghue

 David James O'Donoghue (22 July 1866 – 27 June 1917) was an Irish biographer and editor.

 Early life

 David James O'Donoghue was born in 1866 in Chelsea, London, to Irish parents, and grew up in the Hans Town area of Chelsea.
-He was the son of John O'Donoghue, a bricklayer from Kilworth, Co.
-Cork, and Bridget Griffin, who was from Co.
-Tipperary.
+He was the son of John O'Donoghue, a bricklayer from Kilworth, County Cork, and Bridget Griffin, who was from County Tipperary.
 He was the third of nine children, and had four brothers, Thomas, John, James, and Edmund, and four sisters, Mary, Ellen, Katherine, and Agnes.
 He was first an upholsterer's apprentice from the age of sixteen, before becoming a journalist and author.

 Career

 He attended a Catholic school and furthered his own education at the British Museum.
 He began his journalistic work by writing for the Dublin papers upon subjects relating to Irish music, art, and literature.
 A founder-member of the Irish Literary Society in London, he was also vice president of the National Literary Society, Dublin, and the compiler of a biographical dictionary, The Poets of Ireland (1891–93; revised edition, 1912), with entries on 2,000 authors.
 He published also: